 Pinterest is your new best friend.
 Make private boards for colour schemes, wedding themes, card designs etc.

-licenses can mix things up and make it unique, which actually contradicts this sentence) 😂.
+licenses can mix things up and make it unique, which actually contradicts what I just said) 😂.

-Here's some ideas that you could think about and it could, maybe, give you a helping hand and kick start.
+Here's some ideas that you could think about and it could, give you a helping hand and a kick start.

 Idea One: Seasonal weddings

-- If your wedding is in autumn (late September - early November) and you would like to use that theme in your stationery then your favoured colours are deep burnt oranges, burnt yellows, copper, rustic, burnt or washed out greens, etc. If you're wedding is in summer (June - Early September) you'll sway more to the pinks, mints, corals, turquoise, etc, the brighter colours basically.
+- If your wedding is in autumn (late September - early November) and you would like to use that theme in your stationery then your favoured colours are deep burnt oranges, burnt yellows, copper, rustic, burnt or washed out greens, etc. If your wedding is in summer (June - early September) you'll sway more to the pinks, mints, corals, turquoise, etc, the brighter colours basically.

 - The design of the cards, and the rest of your wedding stationery, can also keep to the seasonal theme.

 Spring weddings: flower buds, blossoms, leaves in full colour etc.

 Summer weddings: Flowers in full bloom, tropical leaves/plants, etc

 Autumn weddings: Leaves falling, twigs/branches, dangling lanterns/fairy lights etc.

 Winter wedding: Snow toped trees, mistle toe, acorns, dangling lights, berry branches, snow fall/flake etc